How much to tip your hairdresser

 Download the app

-Should you tip other salon workers too?
+How much should you tip other salon workers?

 How do you calculate how much to tip a hairdresser?